melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 > // ...etc
 > ```

-The result of applying facade to identical *types* of objects is called *classes* and encapsulates the central philosophy behind *Object-Oriented Programming*.
+The result of applying facade to object creation is called *classes* and encapsulates the central philosophy behind *Object-Oriented Programming*.

-The **Class** hides the unwieldy creation of these objects behind a special type of *function* called a **Constructor**.
+The **Class** hides the unwieldy creation of objects behind a special type of *function* called a **Constructor**.

+*Example Class:*

 > ```js
 > class tree {